MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-learning-presales.md

 ---
-title: "The “Ready to Go” Online learning for presales"
+title: "The “Ready to Go” Online learning for pre-sales"
 description: "Overview of how you can build and expand your business with Dynamics 365 Business Central"
 author: SusanneWindfeldPedersen
 ms.custom: na